The Fort Bragg Fires, Part I: The Money Trail

 Publisher’s Note:

-Early in the morning of September 20th, 1987, three brazen Fort Bragg arson fires destroyed the Ten Mile Justice Court, the adjacent Fort Bragg Library and, just down Main Street, the venerable Piedmont Hotel and restaurant.
-No one was ever prosecuted.
-And these three blazes, spectacular and as disheartening as they were, were only three in a series of arsons-for-profit that plagued Fort Bragg in the 1980s.
+In a remote Northern California logging and fishing hamlet, hidden in the inky autumn blackness before either moon or sun would rise on September 20 th, 1987, an unknown group ignited three brazen and near-simultaneous arson fires that destroyed the Ten Mile Justice Court, the adjacent City Library and, just two blocks down Main Street, the venerable Piedmont Hotel and restaurant (seen right).
+No one was ever prosecuted for the blazes, spectacular and disheartening as they were, and only much later would residents learn the motives behind them and the rest of the series of arsons-for-profit that plagued the small coastal community of Fort Bragg in the late 1980s.

 Competing restaurateurs thought that by imitating the Wharf’s high-end formula they could steal its customer base and get some of the fish money too, especially if the competing places had picture windows overlooking the entrance to the harbor.